 When Vinay returned to NZ in the late 1990’s he surprised his peers in Auckland by relocating to the Bay of Plenty region to gain “as much trial and criminal jury experience as possible”.
 Vinay credits this career move as the ‘quantum leap’ which rounded off his legal and litigation skills, giving him an innate knowledge of courtroom/tribunal systems and procedures.
 After approximately 200 trials “I developed a sense of how things (should) work – and this is something one cannot learn by text book.
 You need to be taught it by using a system of high level supervision and mentoring."

 In 2004 Vinay sold his Bay of Plenty law firm (DMQ Lawyers) and became a barrister sole.
 He acted in many serious and some high profile cases.
 However, in 2009 Vinay experienced difficulties with the Law Society over a complaint made by a former client.
-These difficulties (experienced between 2009 and 2015) lead to Vinay “realising the legal system was no longer geared to assisting those without money to have a lawyer look after them.”
-Until recently Vinay has been unable to discuss his own case with the law society due to legal embargo but now for the first time since 2009 Vinay will be releasing details of his case to the New Zealand public.
-Be prepared for revelation.
+These difficulties (experienced between 2009 and 2015) lead to Vinay realising the legal system was no longer geared to assisting those without money to have a lawyer look after them.
+More details of his experience with the NZ Law Society are given by Vinay in the workshops.

-These and other personal hardships led to Vinay discovering the McKenzie Friend concept in 2010 when Vinay was asked by the Crafar Farms family to assist them in their high profile battle against the banks and receivers.
+These and other personal hardships led to Vinay discovering the McKenzie Friend law in 2010.
+He began studying it to an in-depth level when asked by the Crafar Farms family to assist them in their high profile battle against the banks and receivers.
 The dispute involved over $200M of prime NZ farmland and, because he did not have a practicing certificate, Vinay successfully asked the High Court to accept and appoint him as the Crafar Farms official McKenzie Friend.
 This was agreed, and a confidential settlement was eventually brokered between the Receivers and Crafar Family.

 Since Crafar Farms, Vinay has acted as a Professional McKenzie Friend for many Self Litigant clients before the various courts and tribunals in NZ (for example Family, District and High Courts, Taxation Review Authority, Disputes and Tenancy Tribunals, Employment Relations Authority, Real Estate Disciplinary Tribunal and more).
 Vinay appears in arbitrations and mediations and all other areas of work not specifically reserved for lawyers.

-Besides the Crafar Farms litigation, Vinay has also appeared successfully as a McKenzie Friend in the High Court in support of ‘Lionman’s’ mother Patricia Busch in the litigation which took place over the Zion Wildlife Zoo in Whangarei which appeared in the successful TV series.
-(Patricia Busch is now one of Vinay’s trainee McKenzie Friends.)
+Besides the Crafar Farms litigation, Vinay has also appeared successfully as a McKenzie Friend in the High Court in support of ‘Lionman’s’ mother Patricia, in the litigation which took place over the Zion Wildlife Zoo in Whangarei which appeared in the successful TV series.
+(Patricia is now one of Vinay’s Accredited McKenzie Friends.)

 Making A Genuine Difference

-Vinay’s passion is to impart as much of his legal practice and procedural knowledge onto Self Litigants and those who wish to train professionally as McKenzie Friends.
+Vinay’s passion is to impart as much of his legal practice and procedural knowledge onto training self litigants and those who wish to become a McKenzie Friend Professional.